sierdzio/spdr/README.txt

 \verbatim
 Options:
   -h, --help              Displays this help.
   -v, --version           Displays version information.
-  -i, --import          Spdr will perform import operation: it will copy all fi
+  -i, --import            Spdr will perform import operation: it will copy all
-                        les from input according to formatting tags specified i n output directory path.
-See the documentation for more information
-  -s, --synchronize     (default) Spdr will perform file synchronization.
-See t
-                        he documentation for more information -l, --log <path>      Log file location.
-If empty/ not specified, Spdr will p rint to stdout
+                          files from input according to formatting tags specified in output directory path.
+See the documentation for more information -s, --synchronize       (default) Spdr will perform file synchronization.
+See the documentation for more information -l, --log <path>        Log file location.
+If empty/ not specified, Spdr will print to stdout
   --log-level <number>    Specifies how many log messages will be shown.
-Accepted
-                         values are 0 (no logging) to 6 (log everything, includ ing debug output).
-See the documentation for more infor mation.
+                          Accepted values are 0 (no logging) to 6 (log everything, including debug output).
+See the
+                          documentation for more information.
-  -m, --move            Files will be moved from input to output (input will ch
+  -m, --move              Files will be moved from input to output (input will
-                        ange!).
-By default, Spdr copies the files (leavign inpu t intact)
+                          change!).
+By default, Spdr copies the files (leavign input intact)
-  --simulate            Spdr will simulate all the actions, without actually do
+  --simulate              Spdr will simulate all the actions, without actually
-                        ing any changes to the file system
+                          doing any changes to the file system -c, --case-insensitive  make file suffix comparison case insensitive

 Arguments:
   input                   Input folder, usually containing updated data output                  Output folder, usually containing old data.
-When Import
+When
-                         operation is performed, the path can contain QDateTime -style time and date tags enclosed in < and >, as well as star * wildcard matching.
+                          Import operation is performed, the path can contain QDateTime-style time and date tags enclosed in < and
+                          >, as well as star * wildcard matching.
 See the documentation for more information
 \endverbatim

 \section requirements System requirements